 Lighting is storytelling.
 It guides the viewer’s attention and sets the tone for the content they’re about to consume.

-In the competitive world of on-demand media, it is important to pay attention to your lighting.
-Ignoring lighting can cause viewers to lose interest.
-This is similar to how a radio show with a bad signal can also lose listeners.
+In the competitive world of on-demand media, paying attention to your lighting is important.
+If you don’t, viewers may lose interest.
+This is similar to a radio show with a bad signal.

 Understanding the Basics of Lighting for Podcasting